How Does an EBT Card Work? A Guide for Older Adults

 - Each month, your benefit amount is automatically deposited onto your card balance.
 As long as you have sufficient funds in your EBT card balance, you can use it to cover eligible grocery purchases.

 - Some states require a photo EBT card for the head of certain households that receive SNAP benefits.
-However, retailers that accept EBT must let all household members use the photo EBT card.
+But retailers that accept EBT must let all household members use the photo EBT card.

-- Even though you enrolled in SNAP in your state of residence, your EBT card can be used in all 50 U.S. states.
+- Even though you enrolled in SNAP in your state of residence, you can use your EBT card in all 50 U.S. states.

 - Your SNAP benefits don't expire if you don't use them up in the same month you receive them.
-Instead, any remaining funds in your EBT account will be rolled over into the next month.
-However, if you don't use your benefits at all for a period of 9 months, they will be removed from your EBT account.
+Instead, any remaining funds in your EBT account will roll over into the next month.
+But if you don't use your benefits at all for a period of nine months, they will be removed from your EBT account.

 - Even if you lose SNAP eligibility, you can still use any SNAP funds left on your card after your case closes.